 When you have a positive attitude, you are more likely to be approachable, engaging, and friendly.
 Pic Courtesy: Freepik

 ii) Learning: Conferences are great opportunities to learn new things and gain insights from experts in your field.
-With a positive attitude, you’ll be more open to new ideas and more engaged in the learning process.
+With a positive attitude, you’ll be more open to new ideas and engaged in learning.

 iii) Problem-solving: Conferences can also provide a forum for discussing and solving problems related to your field.
 With a positive attitude, you’ll be more likely to approach these challenges with a constructive mindset and be more effective in finding solutions.